CalebRizo/calebrizo.github.io/index.md

 I started as a Back-end developer but I'm very interested in improve my skills and knowledge of UI/UX and Front-end development.

+Currently studying a Diploma in Innovation and Entrepreneurship at Tamwood International College Ltd.

 ### Skills

 * Back-end